 Frequently Asked Questions

-- How many students attend STM for the 2024-2025 school year?
+- How many students attend STM for the 2025-2026 school year?

-1066 - Describe the school day.
+1083 - Describe the school day.

 School begins at 7:35 a.m. and ends at 2:34 p.m.
-We begin each day with morning prayer then announcements along with prayer in the afternoon. - How is lunch served in the cafeteria?
+We begin each day with morning prayer then announcements along with prayer in the afternoon. - Does STM provide transportation?

 The library is open from 7 a.m. to 4 p.m.
 Monday - Thursday and 7 a.m. - 3 p.m. on Friday.
 Students left on campus after 4 p.m. will not be supervised. - What about lockers?